idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 In the case of a ``struct`` you may find that some systems define extra structure members over and above the nominal :lname:`C` API.
 These should have no effect -- other than adding extra member name symbols that you have no reason to use.
+I have generally removed them from the code to reduce the members down to the portable set.

 For both ``struct`` and ``subprogram`` definitions you may find that the actual :lname:`C` API uses some of these intermediate typedefs